TriboSpark/hello-world/README.md

 new at this
 Suh dude!

-I like chese and all of the things.
+I like cheese and all of the things.